-Experiences to Weave In At Home
+Experiences to Weave in at Home

 - Remind your child to wash hands at appropriate times throughout the day, such as arrival at nursery or at home, before meals, and the other times noted at the bottom of the page.
 Use these opportunities to tell your child how washing our hands helps us get rid of unhealthy germs.
-Have you seen the 'When to wash your hands poster'? - Physical activity is important for wellbeing and with limitations on being in public spaces during this time, it is important you ensure your child has time for full body activity.
+Have you seen the "When to Wash Your Hands" poster? - Physical activity is important for wellbeing and it is important you ensure your child has time for full body activity.
 When possible, take your child outside for few minutes, even if it is a bit chilly.
 When time outdoors is not an option, get moving inside by encouraging your child to create their dance or by doing physical exercises together. - Eating healthy, exercising our bodies, and getting plenty of rest help keep our bodies from getting poorly.
 Point out and encourage these healthy practices to your child when you see them. - Make sure hand washing is accessible so your child can reach taps easily and making sure soap bottles never run empty.
-Post a stepby-step guide with photos.
-Use the "How to Wash Your Hands sign" that we use in our nurseries or create your own. - Put facial tissues down low in each room so your child can easily reach them to blow their nose or cover a sneeze.
+Post a step-by-step guide with photos.
+Use the "How to Wash Your Hands" sign that we use in our nurseries or create your own. - Put facial tissues down low in each room so your child can easily reach them to blow their nose or cover a sneeze.
 Child-safe mirrors can also help your child clean his or her face independently. - Encourage your child to help with keeping their belongings clean by washing baby dolls and other toys.
 Fun and clean at the same time! - Children learn through imaginary play.
 Help them set up a doctor's office or a school for dolls or other toys so they can role-play caring for others and staying healthy.